-A guildhall was built in the small market town of Thaxted, Essex, ca. 1450 on a triangular site at a junction of three roads, in one of which the market owned by the manorial lord and recorded as early as 1296 was held.
-This guildhall and other (smaller) houses along the high street, also mostly built in the fifteenth century, point to infilling of a once-larger marketplace.
-The guildhall was an initiative of the gild of cutlers, a prominent community interest group in the unchartered town.
+A structure that combines features of guildhall and market hall was built in the small market town of Thaxted, Essex, ca. 1450 on a triangular site at a junction of three roads, in one of which the market owned by the manorial lord and recorded as early as 1296 was held.
+This guildhall and other (smaller) houses along the high street, also mostly built in the fourteenth and fifteenth century, point to infilling of a once-larger marketplace.
+The guildhall is suspected to have been an initiative of cutlers, who were present in such large numbers, and their work the mainstay of the local economy, that it is assumed they would have been organized in a gild; at the least they must have been a prominent community interest group in the unchartered town.

 Domesday suggests Thaxted was a relatively prosperous village, and it appears in the Late Middle Ages as a manor with a market town appended, the latter having burgage tenure, but no formal self-government.
 The guildhall seems to have replaced at least part of a pre-existing building, sitting atop an older cellar and with its back formed from the wall of an adjacent house.
 Its genesis is uncertain but it evidently served multiple functions, with the enclosed top floor probably for gild meetings, and a ground level arcaded gallery for public uses.
 The flagstone-paved ground floor may have been used for public gatherings but was principally intended as a covered market, housing temporary stalls on market day; the smaller arches may signify placement of vendors, while one wider archway represents an opening off the main market area.